Review of Zignature Dry Dog Food

-Zignature Dog Food earns the Advisor’s second-highest tier rating of 4 stars.
+Zignature Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-Zignature Turkey Formula was selected to represent the other products in the line for this review.
+Zignature Kangaroo Formula was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Dry Dog Food

 Estimated Dry Matter Nutrient Content

 Ingredients: Kangaroo, kangaroo meal, chickpeas, peas, sunflower oil (preserved with citric acid), dehydrated alfalfa meal, natural flavors, flaxseed, dicalcium phosphate, salt, choline chloride, vitamins (vitamin A, acetate, vitamin D3 supplement, vitamin E supplement, niacin, d‐calcium pantothenate, thiamine mononitrate, pyridoxine hydrochloride, riboflavin supplement, folic acid, biotin, vitamin B12 supplement), taurine, minerals (zinc proteinate, iron proteinate, copper proteinate, cobalt proteinate, manganese proteinate, calcium iodate), sodium selenite, DHA, mixed tocopherols (preservative), calcium carbonate, l-carnitine